 Physical education majors mostly go on to careers in education.
 This degree will prepare you to work with secondary-level students ranging from sixth through twelfth grade and elementary through secondary-level students ranging from kindergarten through twelfth grade.

-As part of your course requirements, you will take a student teaching semester, which place you in one of many city, suburban, public and private schools throughout the Chicago metropolitan area.
+As part of your course requirements, you will complete a student teaching semester, which places you in one of many city, suburban, public or private schools throughout the Chicago metropolitan area.

 General Course Information